Sadrpour/UdacityProjetcs/P4-AdvanceLane/README.md

 ###Discussion

 The pipeline initially failed when another vehile started to approach from the right.
 I had to tune the perspective transformation to make sure it does not cover too much of the original image.
 We are mainly concerned with the area in front of the vehicle.
-I am also working on using the average of polynomial fits from multiple images instead of one to increase the smoothness of the lane detection.
-This was challenging because it was not clear how we can pass information from previous images to the current image.
-I am planning to use global variables for this.
 I spent alot of time on perspective transformation and gradients.
 I wish there was a better and faster way of doing this.
 This pipeline does not do well on more challenging videos.
+I also applied an outlier removal strategy to remove polynomial fits that were very different from their previous fits.
+This did not improve the result because polynomials have many degrees of freedom and i did not find any threshold that does well across the entire movie.